eyzx7x/docs-supergluu-prod/3.0.0/sources/index.md

 ## App Download & Pricing
 The Super Gluu mobile app can be downloaded for free from the [Android](https://play.google.com/store/apps/details?id=gluu.super.gluu) or [iOS](https://itunes.apple.com/us/app/super-gluu/id1093479646?ls=1&mt=8) marketplace.

- - By default the Super Gluu app includes ads.
+ - By default Super Gluu includes advertisements.

  - Users can upgrade to Ad Free with an in-app purchase for $0.99 per month.
-If your organization needs Ad Free licenses for many users, [schedule a meeting](https://gluu.org/booking) with us to discuss.
+If your organization needs to purchase Ad Free licenses for many users, [schedule a meeting](https://gluu.org/booking) with us to discuss.

  - In addition, Super Gluu can be re-skinned, custom branded, and published to the app marketplaces for your organization by Gluu.